 - “under the laws of most states, there is no legal causation if the treating physician did not rely on the warnings” Id.

 - ‘there is no legal causation if the treating physician already knew the risks.’
-In other words: If your surgeon knew Psyiomesh was dangerous, we are not responsible for providing inadequate warnings.
+In other words: If your surgeon knew Physiomesh was dangerous, we are not responsible for providing inadequate warnings.

 - The victims “cannot show that a different warning would have altered the physician’s prescribing decision.”
 Id.
 This means: Even if we had provided proper warnings, your physician would still have used our product.

-Here is Ethicon’s legal argument that failure to warn may not have caused the victim’s injuries
+Ethicon’s legal argument: failure to warn did not cause injuries